See which schools offer Maryland LPN programs near you and online

 • Feeding incapacitated patients

-For LPNs who work in private doctors’ offices, typical duties may include scheduling appointments, working closely with insurance companies, managing patient records, and executing clerical duties.
+LPNs who work in private doctors’ offices often take on extra responsibilities.
+They may schedule appointments, work with insurance companies, manage patient records, and handle clerical tasks.

-LPN training consists of two parts: classroom and supervised patient care.
-The curriculum taught in the classroom portion includes:
+Maryland LPN training has two main parts: classroom learning and supervised patient care.

 • Basic Nursing Concepts